ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 MOSIP supports single factor and multi factor login including iris and face capture.
 An Admin config setting determines the mode of login.

-1. The Registration Officer or Supervisor opts to login to registration client application
+1. The registration officer or supervisor opts to login to Registration Client application
    * System enables operator to login by entering username, and submit iris and face photo.
 2. The operator provides their username.
 3. The operator scans any one iris through the iris capture device.
 4. The operator then captures face photo using the face photo capture-device.
-5. On successful authentication, the system allows operator to log in.
+5. On successful authentication, the system allows an operator to log in.

 #### B. Temporarily lock the operator account after five unsuccessful login attempts.
 1. The MOSIP system temporarily locks the operator’s account in case he/she provides an invalid password for five times continuously to login.